s-a/time-track/README.md

     -t, --timerange [MM.YYYY]         optional timerange for the reporter
 ```

+## Write your own reporter
+Currently the default reporter log csv data to console. ```tt -r > myreport.csv``` will write a csv file down to filesystem.
+Check out the [default reporter](/lib/default-reporter.js) and create your own.
+Then use it with ```tt -r my-custom-reporter.js```.

-### Available time of a project per month
+## Available time of a project per month
-Internaly measured in seconds timeTrack need this information for a few reportings.
-You can set available time using the ```--available*``` parms.
-Keep in mind that this sets currently the available time of the current active project and the current month.
-If you want to change available time of another month then use --o to open the AppData folder and edit the ```.json``` files manualy.
+Internaly measured in seconds a few reportings in timeTrack may need this information.
+You can set available time using the ```--available*``` parms. ***Keep in mind that this sets currently the available time of the current active project and the current month.*** If you want to change available time of another month then use --o to open the AppData folder and edit the ```.json``` files manualy.

-### todo:
- - add --format (output format) (currently the default report log csv data to console) ```tt -r > myreport.csv``` will write a csv file down to filesystem.